CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 * The pace of data change on your servers
 * The retention period of the backups

-We anticipate that the combination of *lower* block storage costs and common Simple Backup Service configurations will be *significantly less expensive* than Premium storage, and *slightly more expensive* than Standard Storage.
+We anticipate that the combination of *lower* block storage costs and common Simple Backup Service configurations will be *significantly less expensive* than Premium storage, and *slightly more expensive* than Standard storage.
 The exact differences of course will depend on your implementation and the final price of block storage and of the Simple Backup Service.

 ### What is the Simple Backup Service?